 The Hebrew University’s keynote address at the Judaism, Israel and the Diaspora conference

 The President of the Hebrew University of Jerusalem, Prof. Asher Cohen, delivered an opening keynote address at the Judaism, Israel, and Diaspora conference.
-The event, organized by Haaretz, took place in Jerusalem on October 30, 2019.
+The event, organized by Haaretz and co-sponsored by the University, took place in Jerusalem on October 30, 2019.

 Speaking immediately before the President of Israel, Mr. Reuven Rivlin, Prof. Cohen reminded the audience that the Hebrew University's constitution is to serve as the "university of the Jewish people."
 As such, Prof. Cohen highlighted the importance, and challenge, or integrating ultra-Orthodox students on campus.